-A genuine Schladminger Rock, with buckhorn buttons and the characteristic green lapels and piping, is a hefty garment: it can weigh up to three kilograms.
-The wool traditionally comes from mountain sheep which graze on Dachstein Mountain.
+A genuine Schladminger Rock with buckhorn buttons and the characteristic green lapels and piping is a hefty garment.
+It can weigh up to three kilogrammes.
+The wool traditionally comes from mountain sheep which graze on the Dachstein mountain.
 This raw material is naturally water repellent, breathable and insulating, and so fire-resistant that it is also used to make protective clothing for the fire service.

 The Steiner company have used their wool expertise to find some very different outlets for their product.
-As well as sturdy, functional clothing, they also design and manufacture soft, smooth Loden cloth, which is in great demand from international fashion houses such as Yves Saint Laurent, Gucci and Dolce & Gabbana and sports labels such as Nike and Adidas.
-Colourful and cosy soft blankets and throws from their homeware range are perfect to snuggle up in - and offered in a choice of luxury wools - cashmere, merino, alpaca and angora.
-These high quality blankets will give life-long pleasure and 100 % natural, woollen warmth.
+As well as sturdy, functional clothing, they also design and manufacture soft, smooth Loden cloth, which is in great demand from international fashion houses such as Yves Saint Laurent, Gucci and Dolce & Gabbana, and sports labels such as Nike and Adidas.
+Colourful and cosy soft blankets and throws from their homeware range are perfect to snuggle up in, and offered in a choice of luxury wools - cashmere, merino, alpaca and angora.
+These high quality blankets will give life-long pleasure and 100% natural warmth.

 As well as traditional Schladming clothing, there are contemporary collections by Schneider, clothing manufacturer to the Habsburgs, Gössl or Loden Frey, made with Loden cloth manufactured by Steiner 1888.

 For further information and to view their products, please visit: www.loden-steiner.at